pnxguide/db4b/README.md

 ## Key Features
 - Building tables from eco-friendly wood veneers
 - Add more extensions with galvanized square steels
-- Use the eagle, Little John's best friend, to deliver queries
+- Use the eagle, Little John's best friend, to deliver SQL queries

 ## SQL Coverage
 - [ ] CREATE TABLE